chaseruskin/orbit/docs/src/reference/blueprint.md

 The _fileset_ is the group name for the file pattern that matched the given rule's file.

-The _library_ is the hdl defined library for the ip which the given file at this particular step was found.
+The _library_ is the HDL defined library for the project which the given file at this particular step was found.

 The _filepath_ is the absolute file system path to the given rule's file.

 ### Built-in Filesets

-The following filesets are already recognized by Orbit and are used for identifying hdl source code:
+The following filesets are already recognized by Orbit and are used for identifying HDL source code:

 Fileset| Supported file extensions |
 -------|---------|